snwhd/haxe-socketio/README.md

 # haxe-socketio

-A Haxe implementation of the socket.io protocol.
+A (work in progress) Haxe implementation of the socket.io protocol.

 ## Install
 ```